ricardperez/A-/README.md

-# A-
+# A*
-A simple application to show the A* algorithm results
+A simple OS X application to show the A* algorithm results